 - All provisions of the Code related to the patent tax will lose force.
 The patent tax will be removed from the taxation system.

-- Road tax for trucks registered in the RA will be eliminated and the Government shall prescribe the requirements for the documentation of expenses incurred abroad by international transportation service providers.
+- Road tax for trucks registered in the Armenia will be eliminated, and the government shall prescribe the requirements for the documentation of expenses incurred abroad by international transportation service providers.

-- The taxation of totalizators (including internet totalizators) and games of chance (including internet games of chance) will be reconsidered starting 1 January 2020 and 1 January 2021 respectively.
-In particular, considering the growth of the industry, it is proposed to tax these activities under corporate income tax.
+- The taxation of totalisators (including Internet totalisators) and games of chance (including Internet games of chance) will be reconsidered starting 1 January 2020 and 1 January 2021, respectively.
+In particular, considering the growth of the industry, it is proposed to tax these activities under CIT.

-- Also starting 1 January 2020, totalizators (including internet totalizators), which were listed under the activities covered by the patent tax will be included in the activities exempted from VAT.
+- Also starting 1 January 2020, totalisators (including Internet totalisators), which were listed under the activities covered by the patent tax, will be included in the activities exempted from VAT.